 Cooking with parents and pretend cooking are favorite activities at age 2.

 Stuffed animals are good for imaginative play and comfort.

-Easy setup allows this flexible road to go anywhere your toddler does, for plenty of play with cars and trucks.
+Easy setup allows this flexible road to go anywhere your toddler does, with plenty of room to play for cars and trucks.

 This xylophone doubles as a pull toy.

 Mom and Dad may not love this, but banging away on a drum is a great entrée to musical instruments.

 At 2 and 3, toddlers are often pretending to be Mommy or Daddy and working through ideas about separation.
 This one features little animal critters.

 Dollhouses with a little more room to play are a great way to fuel their imaginations.

 Klein loves little buses and car toys that kids can take figures in and out of, like this one.